Meehan, James

 Meehan mortgaged Macquarie field to the bank of NSW in 1819 for £500.

-A man called Leach met him along the Campbelltown Road and told him ‘not to have anything to do with Mr Meehan’s property for if they did he could soon overtake them being so well acquainted with the bush.’
+On the way back along Campbelltown Road a man named Leach met one of the plotters and told him ‘not to have anything to do with Mr Meehan’s property for if they did he could soon overtake them - being so well acquainted with the bush.’

-James had children by Ruth Goodair Thomas was born in 1808 and a daughter Mary in 1810 though she died in 1823.
+James had children by Ruth Goodair.
+His son, Thomas was born in 1808 and a daughter, Mary in 1810 though sadly she died in 1823.

-In 1817 Macquarie wrote of Meehan, ‘there is not a more useful officer serving under this Government, being particularly well qualified for the office of Deputy Surveyor General from his perfect knowledge in that particular line, his local and extensive knowledge of every part of this Territory and his intimate acquaintance with the history and cause of every grant or lease ever made in the colony since its first establishment.”
+Macquarie wrote of Meehan in 1817, ‘there is not a more useful officer serving under this Government, being particularly well qualified for the office of Deputy Surveyor General from his perfect knowledge in that particular line, his local and extensive knowledge of every part of this Territory and his intimate acquaintance with the history and cause of every grant or lease ever made in the colony since its first establishment.”

-James Meehan retired in 1821.
 He died at Macquarie Field on the 21 of April 1826.
 His Macquarie Fields estate was now 2400 acres with several tenants farming the land.
 Thomas, his eighteen year old son, inherited the property.
 Until his 21st birthday it was to be managed by Charles Throsby and William Redfern the trustee and neighbour.
-Unfortunately, Throsby Commited suicide and Redfern went overseas so when Thomas Meehan came into his inheritance there were only debts and he was forced to sell Macquarie Fields in 1831.
+Unfortunately, Throsby commited suicide and Redfern went overseas.
+When Thomas Meehan finally came into his inheritance there were only debts and he was forced to sell Macquarie Fields in 1831.
 The stress broke young Mary Ann, Thomas’ wife of two years, who was committed to Liverpool Asylum from 1831 until her death in 1876.

 Bibliography